skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

    Make sure you delete all the instances and configurations created till now.

-# Day6:
+# Day 6:

-## Exercise1: Creating and resizing Amazon EBS volumes
+## Exercise 1: Creating and resizing Amazon EBS volumes

    1. Launch a windows 2019 base free tier instance
    2. Create a new volume with IO1 volume type in the same AZ of the windows instance launched in step1